In-depth reviews

 Like many modern electric cars, performance from the e-C4’s electric motor is adequate rather than spellbinding; the instant torque makes it feel lively off the line and plenty quick enough day-to-day.

-Elsewhere, Citroen’s dedicated 'B' mode ramps up the regenerative braking to good effect, making town driving a breeze – simply lift off as you approach junctions or traffic and speed is scrubbed off like a petrol car in a low gear.
+Elsewhere, Citroen’s dedicated 'B' mode ramps up the regenerative braking to good effect, making town driving a breeze – simply lift off as you approach junctions or traffic, and speed is scrubbed off like in a petrol car in a low gear.
 The system doesn’t quite offer one-pedal driving like the Kia Niro EV, but it’s still a useful feature that many owners will be able to reap the benefits of.

 Citroen e-C4 0-62mph, top speed and acceleration